varigence/docs/bimlflex/technology-ssdt/index.md

-# Using BimlFlex with Sql Server Data Tools
+# Using BimlFlex with SQL Server Data Tools

 ## BimlFlex Generated SSDT Projects In Detail